Home AlsaceCycling in Alsace: the 3 Countries Loop

 Take a guided bike tour with a greeter

-During our stay at the beginning of our trip, we took a guided bike tour with Florent, a greeter (locals who show their city in a volunteer and free way, which I have already mentioned several times on the blog).
+At the beginning of our trip, we went on a guided bike tour with Florent, a greeter (locals who show you their city for free as volunteers, whom I’ve mentioned to you several times on the blog).

-He took us into the industrial district of the city and the former workers’ houses of textile printing to help us discover “his Mulhouse.”
-It was an opportunity to understand the rich industrial past of the city of Mulhouse (with the former DMC factory, for example, which makes sewing thread and still employs about 200 people today).
-And being on bikes allowed us to move quickly away from the city center and go see these slightly more out-of-the-way places that one rarely visits when on foot.
+He took us through the industrial district of the city and past the old textile printing workers’ houses to show us “his Mulhouse.”
+It was a great opportunity to understand the rich industrial past of the city of Mulhouse (with the old DMC factory, for example, which makes sewing thread and still employs about 200 people today).
+Being on a bike allowed us to quickly move away from the city center and see those slightly more outlying areas that you rarely visit when on foot.

-We also discovered the cité ouvrière of Mulhouse, a neighborhood for factory textile workers in the city built at the end of the 19th century.
-I also recommend you go see the Cité Manifeste, a set of 61 housing units, incorporating the philosophy and urban planning scheme of the workers’ city while reinterpreting it by big names in architecture for the 150th anniversary of the workers’ city.
+We also discovered the cité ouvrière of Mulhouse, a neighborhood built for the workers of the city’s textile factories at the end of the 19th century.
+I also recommend checking out the cité Manifeste, a complex of 61 housing units that adopts the philosophy and urban plan of the cité ouvrière, reinterpreted by big names in architecture for the 150th anniversary of the cité ouvrière.

-Wall graffiti on the gable of an abandoned factory with chimney in Mulhouse.
+Wall graffiti on the gable of an abandoned factory with a chimney in Mulhouse.

 _

-To visit in the surroundings of Mulhouse: The Ottmarsheim Abbey Church
+To visit in the surroundings of Mulhouse: the Abbey Church of Ottmarsheim

-Located on the Alsace Romanesque Route, the Saints Peter and Paul church in Ottmarsheim is a jewel of Romanesque architecture from the 11th century and is well worth a stop.
-Built between 1030 and 1040 by Rodolphe of Altenbourg, one of the founders of the Habsburg family, it is a copy of the Palatine Chapel in Aachen with its octagonal centered plan.
-It can be visited, notably through costumed theatrical guided tours that plunge us into the heart of the 11th century with the Count or Countess of Altenbourg.
+Located on the Romanesque Route of Alsace, the Saints Peter and Paul church in Ottmarsheim is a jewel of 11th-century Romanesque architecture and is well worth a short stop.
+Built between 1030 and 1040 by Rudolf of Altenburg, one of the founders of the Habsburg family, it is a copy of the Palatine Chapel in Aachen with its octagonal centered plan.
+It can be visited, notably through costumed theatrical guided tours that immerse us in the heart of the 11th century with the Count or Countess of Altenburg.

-Medieval fresco painted vault Ottmarsheim Abbey church, stained glass visible.
+Medieval fresco painted on the vault of Ottmarsheim Abbey Church, stained glass visible.

 1 Rue du Couvent, 68490 Ottmarsheim